howard-chan/HSM/README.md

 3.1.
 Basic Debug Features
 -------------------------
 It can be difficult to debug the HSM without any type of logging, so it is highly recommended to develop with the debug features on and then disable them in production.
 Be sure to run the camera demo to get a feel for the debugging capabilities and the HSM framework.
 To enable debugging:
-    a) Enable the compiler flag HSM_FEATURE_DEBUG_ENABLE to compile in the HSM debug logging features
+  1. Enable the compiler flag HSM_FEATURE_DEBUG_ENABLE to compile in the HSM debug logging features
-    b) If the system does not have printf(...) available, then enable the compiler flag HSM_FEATURE_DEBUG_EMBEDDED and implement application specific DEBUG_OUT(...)
+  2. If the system does not have printf(...) available, then enable the compiler flag HSM_FEATURE_DEBUG_EMBEDDED and implement application specific DEBUG_OUT(...)
-    c) Set HSM_NEWLINE to proper carriage return and line feed matching the host environment (i.e. linux, OSX or windows)
+  3. Set HSM_NEWLINE to proper carriage return and line feed matching the host environment (i.e. linux, OSX or windows)
-    d) If the host is capable of rending terminal colors, then enable HSM_FEATURE_DEBUG_COLOR which colorizes the print for easier readability
+  4. If the host is capable of rending terminal colors, then enable HSM_FEATURE_DEBUG_COLOR which colorizes the print for easier readability
-    e) Each state machine object can enable or disable debug in run time using HSM_SET_DEBUG() and passing the flags: {HSM_SHOW_RUN, HSM_SHOW_TRAN, HSM_SHOW_ALL} to enable debug from HSM_Run() and HSM_Tran()
+  5. Each state machine object can enable or disable debug in run time using HSM_SET_DEBUG() and passing the flags: {HSM_SHOW_RUN, HSM_SHOW_TRAN, HSM_SHOW_ALL} to enable debug from HSM_Run() and HSM_Tran()

 3.2 Advance Debug Features
 --------------------------